openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 #.
 The optional ``tail`` and ``musttail`` markers indicate that the optimizers
    should perform tail call optimization.
-The ``tail`` marker is a hint that `can be ignored <CodeGenerator.html#sibcallopt>`_.
+The ``tail`` marker is a hint that `can be ignored <CodeGenerator.html#tail-call-optimization>`_.
 The ``musttail`` marker means that the call must be tail call optimized in order for the program to be correct.
 This is true even in the presence of attributes like "disable-tail-calls".
-The ``musttail`` marker provides these guarantees:
+The ``musttail`` marker provides these
+   guarantees:

    #.
 The call will not cause unbounded stack growth if it is part of a
       recursive cycle in the call graph.
    #.
 Arguments with the :ref:`inalloca <attr_inalloca>` or
       :ref:`preallocated <attr_preallocated>` attribute are forwarded in place.
    #.
 If the musttail call appears in a function with the ``"thunk"`` attribute
-      and the caller and callee both have varargs, than any unprototyped arguments in register or memory are forwarded to the callee.
+      and the caller and callee both have varargs, then any unprototyped arguments in register or memory are forwarded to the callee.
 Similarly, the return value of the callee is returned to the caller's caller, even if a void return type is in use.